Technological innovation

 Combining the best in technology, digital technology and artificial intelligence, whether from the market or developed in-house, with our healthcare expertise – this is the spirit that has driven Clariane for several years.
 It adopts a human approach to technology to leverage innovation with the aim of improving the comfort of patients, residents and caregivers and the safety of all.

-Innovation at Clariane responds to three major challenges: continuously improving the well-being, autonomy and comfort of residents and patients, optimising quality of life at work for care staff, and controlling its environmental impact to promote more sustainable practices.
+Technological innovation at Clariane aims to provide innovative technological solutions to the Group’s key social, societal, and environmental challenges.
+It responds to four major challenges: continuously improving the well-being, autonomy and comfort of residents and patients, optimising quality of life at work for care staff, and controlling its environmental impact to promote more sustainable practices.

 Our European societies are facing considerable demographic changes.
 By the end of the decade, the population aged 65 and over will have reached 126 million.
 Digital innovation will be crucial to deliver high-quality services in terms of comfort and safety